Prince Harry Jokes That He’d Love To Take A Nude Pregnancy Photo With Meghan Markle, Says Source

 — HELLO! (@hellomag) November 15, 2018

 Meghan’s probably not going to go for that, if for no other reason than because phones can be hacked.
-A nude pregnancy photo of Meghan Markle getting leaked to the public would be a scandal the likes of which the Royal Family hasn’t seen in decades.
+A nude pregnancy photo of Meghan Markle getting leaked to the public would be a scandal the likes of which the royal family hasn’t seen in decades.

-In other Royal Baby news, a companion Life & Style report reveals that Meghan has already hired a designer to design the nursery, and even some workers have already been put to work on it.
+In other royal baby news, a companion Life & Style report reveals that Meghan has already hired a designer to design the nursery, and even some workers have already been put to work on it.
 And while a source says that Meghan is decorating her home in neutral colors like beige, Meghan has apparently been keeping mum (no pun intended) on how the nursery will look.

 And finally, there’s the issue of naming the baby.
 Being so far down the list in line to the throne (Harry is now sixth, and his son or daughter will be seventh), Harry will have a little more breathing room than his brother and sister-in-law, William and Kate, did when they named their kids.
 Still, according to Hello! magazine, a strong, royal name is in order, regardless.
 That means that something like Bradley or Keith is right out, but they’ll still be able to eschew the more ubiquitous names like William or George for a boy, or Elizabeth or Victoria for a girl.